googleapis/sdk-platform-java/library_generation/README.md

 The path to where the api definition (proto, service yaml) resides.

 The default value is the current working directory when running the script.

+Note that you need not only the protos defined the service, but also the transitive dependencies of those protos.
+For example, if your service is defined in `example_service.proto` and it imports `google/api/annotations.proto`, you need the `annotations.proto` resides in a folder that has the exact structure of the import statement (`google/api` in this case), and set `api_definition_path` to the path contains the root folder (`google` in this case).

 ## Output of `entry_point.py`